ThudSoundEffect/dexcom-tandem-forecaster/README.md

 python train.py
 ```

-This will:
+This script will:
 - Extract and merge all zip archives in `Training/`
 - Fit the preprocessing pipeline and save `preprocessor.joblib`
 - Aggregates anomaly detection metrics and save `detection_stats.joblib`
 - Train the LSTM for 10 epochs and save `model_weights.pth`

-All three saved files are required to run the simulator.
+All three saved files are necessary for running the simulator.

 ---